Thiird/Thiird.github.io/src/poems/5_letter_to_a_faded_friend/poem.md

 Nonetheless, I find this extremely sad.

 To honor a friendship that I lost, I wrote this letter.
-It doesn't contain any obviously specific information, so just as it did with me, I publish it in hope it helps to quite the mind of others.
+It doesn't contain any obviously specific information, so just as it did with me, I publish it in hope it helps to quite the mind of others in similar situations.

 The "good" mentioned in the letter is something huge and non trivial.